Engranaje/Maskie/README.md

 We added the mask inside a div with class `d-flex`, so if you want both select and input to be together, just apply a `display: flex` style.

-This project works wih JQuery, so your need to include it first.
+This project works wih JQuery, so you'll need to include it first.

 To configure the mask you just need:
 1. Change the input type phone's **data-country** value to your country three digit's ISO code.